yuricalleo/yuricalleo.github.io/index.md

 ## Yuri Calleo, PhD student @ University College Dublin

 ### Bio
 I am a PhD student at the University College Dublin and research member of the [SCORE](https://score-eu-project.eu/our-team/) H2020 EU project.
-I obtained a MS.c. in Social Research (2021) from the University "G. d'Annunzio", Chieti-Pescara.
+I obtained a MS.c. in Social Research (2021) from the University "G. d'Annunzio", Chieti-Pescara, where I am actually a Adjunct Fellow in Social Statistics.

 ### Personal interests